-Join Joel Bradley for an in-depth discussion in this video World XYZ, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video World XYZ, part of 3ds Max: UVW Mapping.

 - When it comes to applying textures to geometry…in our 3D scenes, there are probably dozens,…if not hundreds, of usage scenarios in place today,…each of them requiring a particular work flow…and approach in order to be successful.…For instance, when it comes to UVW mapping,…there are some very distinct differences…between making use of maps in static, or still renders,…as compared to animated sequences.…More than that, there are distinct differences…between the options that can be used for transform…as compared to deforming mesh animations,…all of which we need to understand,…and so, we'll take a look at,…during the course of this chapter.…